 If you’re using Wrapbook, submitting SAG Exhibit G forms is easy, and can be done directly from set.

 On your production dashboard, go to ‘Documents.’
 There, you can attach a screenshot or PDF of the day’s SAG Exhibit G From.
 Save it, so your paymasters can submit to SAG and calculate your payroll for you.

 And since Wrapbook is digital, you can easily do this on your phone right on set.

 Once you fill out a SAG Exhibit G a few times, it easily becomes habit.

 Not only does it keep you compliant with The Screen Actor’s Guild, it determines how much you’ll pay your actors.

 Now that you understand how to fill out a SAG Exhibit G, the next item on your list should be finding a SAG payroll company to process it.

-What lingering questions about the SAG Exhibit G do you have?
-Let us know in the Messenger.
+Have any lingering questions about the SAG Exhibit G?
+Let us know.

 At Wrapbook, we pride ourselves on providing outstanding free resources to producers and their crews, but this post is for informational purposes only as of the date above.
 The content on our website is not intended to provide and should not be relied on for legal, accounting, or tax advice.
 You should consult with your own legal, accounting, or tax advisors to determine how this general information may apply to your specific circumstances.